LibreOffice 6.1+ comes with different user interface options and icon styles. Here’s how they look and how to apply them.

 How to apply Icon Styles in LibreOffice

-- Under View section, you can find the Icon Style drop-down.
+• Under the View section, you can find the Icon Style drop-down.
 Select the Icon Style you want.

 You can also change the other options related to Icons – such as – Toolbar Icon Size etc.

-- Press ok.
-And you can see the new Icon Style applied in toolbar.
+• Press ok.
+And you can see the new Icon Style applied in the toolbar.

 User Interface

-LibreOffice slowly moving towards developing more modern interface options along with traditional standard toolbar type.
+LibreOffice is slowly moving toward developing more modern interface options along with traditional standard toolbar types.
 Most popular office products have tabbed, grouped icons today.
 It is an evolution towards that.

 Contextual Group